Departmental External Reviews

 A date mutually agreeable to the Dean and department is set.
 Visits last two to three days, preferably over a weekend to avoid excessive travel costs.
 Typically, a team arrives on Thursday, meets the department, and spends Friday and Saturday on campus with a Sunday departure.
 Departments must schedule an exit interview with the team and the Dean.

-The department creates a detailed schedule which includes meetings with the President, and the Dean, all regular members of the department faculty, students from the department, the divisional executive committee, colleagues from cognate departments or programs, and anyone else that the department, the Dean, or the review team might designate.
+The department creates a detailed schedule which includes meetings with the Provost, and the Dean, all regular members of the department faculty, students from the department, the divisional executive committee, colleagues from cognate departments or programs, and anyone else that the department, the Dean, or the review team might designate.
 Each member of the review team should visit a class for a sustained period of time (hour or more).
 Departments may consult schedules set up for earlier reviews as guidelines.

 The Dean has an exit interview with the entire review team to find out their first reactions.
 Sometimes reviewers have specific questions, arising from the visit, about how the report should be written.
 For example, there are occasionally things the team wants to say orally to the Dean they do not wish to say in writing that will be read by all involved.

-Sometimes if schedules do not permit the Dean to have the exit interview, an alternative is a conference call within a few days or a phone call with a designated representative of the team.
+The Dean exit interviews are usually on Friday afternoons.
+However, sometimes if schedules do not permit the Dean to have the exit interview, an alternative is a conference call within a few days or a phone call with a designated representative of the team.
 Departments need to make these arrangements well ahead of the team’s visit.

 The reviewers are expected to provide a comprehensive written report in a timely fashion-no more than a month after the visit.
 Typically, the reviewers will consult with one another after their campus visit and will submit a joint report; occasionally, reviewers will submit separate reports.
-The report comes to the Dean and is then distributed to all members of the department and to the President.
+The report comes to the Dean and is then distributed to all members of the department and to the Provost.

 The reviewers are normally offered $1,000 plus expenses (least-cost travel, accommodation and meals).
 The Dean’s Office pays for this.
 The total cost for a review averages $7,500.
 Departments should submit a budget to the Dean’s Office before the visit.